 Taylor’s first four-way traffic light is installed.

 Pavilion at Peace Island Park becomes available to rent.
-The District’s Community Services Department also wins the Facility Excellence Award issued by the BCRPA.
+The District of Taylor wins the Facility Excellence Award issued by the British Columbia Recreation and Parks Association for the construction and development of the Community Services Hub.

 From February 20th – 23rd the BC Winter Games (figuring skating) are hosted at the District Ice Centre.
-The Jarvis Subdivision and lots are also completed this year, and available for purchase.
+The Jarvis Crescent Residential Subdivision is constructed, and individual lots are available for purchase.
+The subdivision was named after former Mayor Fred Jarvis, who served our community for 35 years.
+Please click here to view a video of Mayor Jarvis’ Speech after retirement from local government.